kavat/anubi/README.md

 * refresh_ip, `http://127.0.0.1:5000/api?func=refresh_ip` refreshes official and custom IP for network monitoring
 * force_yara_scan, `http://127.0.0.1:5000/api?func=force_yara_scan&dir=url_encoded_dir` forces a yara scan (dir parameter shall be url-encoded)
 * force_hash_scan, `http://127.0.0.1:5000/api?func=force_hash_scan&dir=url_encoded_dir` forces a hash scan (dir parameter shall be url-encoded)
+* report, `http://127.0.0.1:5000/api?func=report&dir=report_type` requires and prints the report for the current day for the selected type (yara, hash, voyeur or ips)

 User is helped by a simply webui in order to interact with Anubi (as default console is reacheable at http://127.0.0.:5000)